DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: INTRODUCTION

 \section{INTRODUCTION}

-Local feature matching is essential for multiple computer vision tasks, including Structure from Motion (SfM) \cite{schonberger2016structure} and Simultaneous Localization and Mapping (SLAM)\cite{mur2015orb}.
-In complicated real-world scenarios, finding reliable corresponding points across images requires the local image descriptors to be invariant to geometric transformations caused by camera rotations, especially under circumstances where cameras move in 3D space and severe camera rotations and viewpoint changes are commonplace, such as in matching task for bird's eye view images.
+Local feature matching between images is essential for multiple computer vision tasks, including Structure from Motion (SfM) \cite{schonberger2016structure} and Simultaneous Localization and Mapping (SLAM) \cite{mur2015orb}.
+In recent years, this field has obtained significant development due to the advance in deep learning, however, it is still challenging to find reliable corresponding points across images with large geometric transformations and appearance differences caused by camera rotations.

 Traditional local descriptors including SIFT \cite{lowe2004distinctive}, SURF \cite{bay2008speeded} and ORB \cite{rublee2011orb} employ a detector-descriptor pipeline and explicitly assign orientations to each keypoint, thereby achieving rotation invariance by design.
-In recent years, numerous learning-based methods have proved their potential in dealing with complicated cases such as strong illumination changes.
-Methods like LIFT \cite{yi2016lift}, LF-Net \cite{ono2018lf}, and RF-Net \cite{shen2019rf} follow the idea of SIFT \cite{lowe2004distinctive} and predict the shape parameters (including orientations and scales) based on which image patches around each keypoint are cropped and warped for further description.
-However, they bring huge computational costs and fail to handle very large rotation changes due to the lack of explicit labels.
-On the contrary, most popular learning-based implementations like SuperPoint \cite{detone2018superpoint}, D2-Net \cite{dusmanu2019d2}, R2D2 \cite{revaud2019r2d2} and ASLFeat \cite{luo2020aslfeat} directly locate the keypoints and compute their descriptors using convolution neural networks (CNN) \cite{lecun1998gradient} without considering orientations, therefore there exists a more significant performance gap in the presence of large rotation variations.
+Recently, numerous learning-based methods have proved their potential in dealing with complicated cases.
+Methods like LIFT \cite{yi2016lift}, LF-Net \cite{ono2018lf}, and RF-Net \cite{shen2019rf} follow the idea of SIFT \cite{lowe2004distinctive} and predict the shape parameters based on which image patches around each keypoint are cropped and warped for further description.
+However, the process brings huge computational costs and fails to handle very large rotation changes due to the lack of explicit labels.
+On the contrary, most popular learning-based implementations like SuperPoint \cite{detone2018superpoint}, D2-Net \cite{dusmanu2019d2}, R2D2 \cite{revaud2019r2d2} and ASLFeat \cite{luo2020aslfeat} directly locate the keypoints and compute their descriptors using CNN without considering orientations, therefore there exists a more significant performance gap in the presence of large rotation variations.
 Although there are some methods aiming to obtain rotation invariant features \cite{cohen2016group,cohen2016steerable,bokman2022case,parihar2021rord,liu2019gift}, they increase the computational overhead and the difficulty with deployment in embedded devices.